88lex/sasync/README.md

+FOR THIS VERSION YOU MAY WANT TO DO A CLEAN INSTALL.
+THE 4-COLUMN SET FILES WILL STILL WORK, BUT IT IS WORTHWHILE TO COPY THE NEW SASYNC.CONF
+FILE AND EDIT THE SETTINGS TO YOUR PREFERENCE.

 **sasync** -- This script uses rclone with service accounts to sync, copy or move files between rclone remotes.
 Further information and tools can be found  at https://github.com/88lex/sa-guide